LeoFuna/LeoFuna/README.md

 <h1 align="center">Hi 👋, I'm Leonardo "Funa" Funabashi</h1>

-- 🔭 I’m currently working on [Handle Miles](https://github.com/LeoFuna/handle-miles)
+- 🔭 I'm currently working on [Who am I](https://github.com/LeoFuna/who-am-i)

-- 🌱 I’m currently learning about **NextJS and Typescrypt**
+- 🌱 I'm currently learning about **NextJS and Typescrypt**

 - 👨‍💻 All of my projects are available at [Meu Portfólio](https://leofuna.github.io/leofuna-portfolio/)

-- 💬 I'm currently working on **a project that manages carriers for a logistics company.**
+- 💬 In my current job I'm working on **a project that manages carriers for a logistics company.**

 - 📫 You can Contact me at **leo.funa@gmail.com**